philippschroeppel/nebulous/README.md

 A cross-cloud container orchestrator

 Think of it as a Kubernetes that can span clouds with a focus on accelerated compute and AI workloads.
-Performant and lightweight via Rust.
+Ships as a single binary, performant and lightweight via Rust.

 ## Installation